Tommy Cash (rapper): 2012–2015: First releases

-In 2012, Tammemets released his first songs on SoundCloud including "Dusk", "Oldkool" and "Toxic".
+In 2012, Tammemets released his first songs on SoundCloud including "Dusk", "Oldkool", and "Toxic".
 Using the stylised pseudonym TOMM¥ €A$H, his first live performance took place at Cafe Peterson in Tallinn, on 7 December 2012.
 In 2013, he released the soundtracks "Deep Purp" and "Oldkool" (which was used in video advertisements shown at the ERKI Fashion Show) and he performed at the Patarei Kultuuritolm festival in Tallinn.
 The weekly Eesti Ekspress remarked, "with his nasal voice and androgynous quacking he looked more like a cartoon character than the serious self-assertive macho rapper we are used to".
 During this year, he also released his first music video, "Guez Whoz Bak", directed by Janar Aronija.
 "Guez Whoz Bak" later received the Hit of the Year 2013 (R2 Aastahitt 2013) award from Estonian radio station Raadio 2.

-Two of his collaborations with Justicious and Ba., "MTWAH" and "Kongo Jungle" with TV Maskava, were released as part of the Baltic Trail Compilation (on vinyl).
+Two of Tommy Cash's collaborations with Justicious and Ba., "MTWAH" and "Kongo Jungle" with TV Maskava, were released as part of the Baltic Trail Compilation (on vinyl).
 In December 2013, he performed at the Żubroffka Short Film Festival in Poland.
 In 2014, Tommy Cash released the single "Alien Tears".
 It was soon followed by C.R.E.A.M.
 EP, an extended play (EP) release including "Alien Tears", "No Afterparty Without You" and other previously released tracks.
 In September 2014, he released the music video for "Euroz Dollaz Yeniz", the first single from his upcoming studio album.
 On 1 November 2014, his first studio album, Euroz Dollaz Yeniz (2014), was released digitally.
-In January 2015, having lost annual awards in two categories (he had been nominated for Music Video of the Year and Hip Hop/Rap Album of the Year), Tommy Cash posted on Instagram: "Suck my balls Estonian Music Awards".
+In January 2015, having lost annual awards in two categories (he had been nominated for Music Video of the Year and Hip Hop/Rap Album of the Year), Tommy Cash posted on Instagram: "Suck my balls Estonian Music Awards."

-Cash was featured on the single "Flipperi" on Mäkki's studio album Habiturientti, released in January 2015.
+Tommy Cash was featured on the single "Flipperi" on Mäkki's studio album Habiturientti, released in January 2015.
 In 2015, he also released "Prorapsuperstar" and "Leave Me Alone" music videos.

-In September 2015, Tommy Cash collaborated with Ilya "Ilich" Prusikin and Alina Pyazok to produce a video for "Give Me Your Money", a song by the Russian punk-rave group Little Big.
+In September 2015, he collaborated with Ilya "Ilich" Prusikin and Alina Pyazok to produce a video for "Give Me Your Money", a song by the Russian punk-rave group Little Big.
 The video became part of the American Russians six-episode web series released on Youtube in September-October 2015.
 He was featured in the song and video "Volkswagen Passat" produced by Sergey Mezhentsev (DJ Oguretz) for the album Power, released in Moscow in October 2015.